Complete Guide to Installing a Sewage Pump: Step-by-Step Instructions and Best Practices

 What is a Sewage Pump?

 A sewage pump is specifically designed to move solid and liquid waste from low-lying areas, such as basements, to the main sewer or septic line.
 These pumps are essential in homes with bathrooms, laundry rooms, or other fixtures located below the grade of the sewer line.
-Without a sewage pump, waste would not be able to move uphill to reach the main drainage system.
+Without a sewage pump, waste would not be able to move uphill to reach the main drainage system, making this equipment absolutely vital for proper household waste management.

 Types of Sewage Pumps